 In that sense, Keystone’s Online High School program might be a better option for students that require some guidance to learn the subject matter than, for example, earning a GED diploma which is now possible in an online format as well, though earning a GED® comes at a much friendlier price!

 Keystone’s Online High School Diploma program is for students in grades 9 through 12.
-Students can choose a learning format that will fit their unique learning style and requirements.
+Students can choose a learning format that will fit their unique learning styles and requirements.

 So Keystone School’s education programs offer lots of flexibility which is a great help for students looking to achieve their goals, both academically, professionally, or personally.
 In that sense, it is similar to other online high school programs, such as PennFoster High School from Scranton, Pennsylvania.